hernantz/blog/content/introducing-pak.md

 https://sedimental.org/the_packaging_gradient.html
 https://github.com/g-plane/tiny-package-manager
 https://www.youtube.com/watch?v=ULqoCjANK-I
+For building: https://zserge.com/posts/containers/ (Linux containers in a few lines of code)

 Over time there has been a shift to let developers ship their apps with their own libraries and versions.
 Users also enjoy having the lates features and fixes.